Leadership at the Church of the Ascension is a collaboration of clergy, staff, and volunteers (known in the church world as lay ministers).

 Executive Team

-The Executive Team is composed of the Incumbent, Wardens and Deputy Wardens.
+The Executive Team is composed of the Rector, Wardens and Deputy Wardens.
 One Warden and one Deputy Warden are elected by church members (the “vestry”) at the annual vestry meeting and one each is appointed by the Rector.
 The Executive Team meets monthly to handle a number of issues, including financial and legal matters.

-2022 Wardens and Deputies
+2025 Wardens and Deputies

 - People’s Warden: Steve Holmes